-I recently discovered that making handmade soaps is really fun and simple!
+I recently discovered how to make soap and it's really fun and simple!
 Be sure to check out my Kids Soap Tutorial HERE.
 You can see my sweet daughter actually make soap all by herself!
 And today I created some really fun and festive handmade oatmeal cinnamon soap!
 This makes a perfect holiday gift, for men or women.
-It smells amazing and only takes a few minutes of hands on time.
-A big huge thank you to Consumer Crafts for making this post possible today.
-All ideas and opinions are mine.
+It smells amazing and only takes a few minutes of hands-on time.

 The other day I hinted that I was buying a few supplies online for an upcoming project and I was so excited when my supplies arrived the other day!
 I got to work immediately creating this Oatmeal Cinnamon Soap and love how it turned out.